Bianchi-I cosmology with scale dependent $G$ and $\Lambda$ in asymptotically safe gravity: BI Cosmology

-To study quantum case, we need the identification of the infrared cutoff scale $k^2$ with some time-dependent quantity.
-In the BI universe, the average Hubble parameter, which characterizes the overall expansion rate of the volume, serves as a plausible choice for this identification.
+To study quantum corrections, we need the identification of the infrared cutoff scale $k^2$ with some time-dependent quantity.
+In general, this involves relating $k$ to physical scales that are relevant to the problem under consideration.
+A widely used and intuitively appealing choice in cosmological setting is to identify the cutoff with the Hubble parameter, which naturally provides a characteristic scale in cosmology.
+Several studies have examined FLRW cosmology using different choices of the cutoff scale~\cite{Reuter:2005jcap,Bonanno:2007wg,BF_2017, Moti:2019,Hindmarsh:2011hx,Platania_2020}.
+In our earlier work~\cite{Chen:2024ebb}, we argued that the late-time behaviour of the universe can be used to constrain the cutoff identification, showing that the Hubble parameter is a suitable choice for the $\Lambda_0=0$ trajectories, but not so appropriate for the $\Lambda_0 >0$ case.
+Extending this reasoning to the BI universe, the average Hubble parameter, which characterizes the overall expansion rate of the volume, serves as a plausible choice for this identification.
 This suggests \bea k = 3 \xi H_\mathrm{cl} = \xi \frac{\dot V_\mathrm{cl}}{V_\mathrm{cl}}, \eea which, upon substituting~\eqref{solc1}, gives \bea k^2 = \xi^2 \frac{u_\mathrm{cl}^2}{V_\mathrm{cl}^2} = \xi^2 \left( c V_\mathrm{cl}^{-1-w} + \frac{3}{2}\kappa^2 V_\mathrm{cl}^{-2} + 3 \Lambda_0 \right), \eea where $\xi$ is a dimensionless constant of order one.
 However this has two undesirable properties.
 First of all, this identification makes the Einstein equation~\eqref{eq_Ein_BI_V} an ``inhomogeneous'' differential equation, where the running coupling $\Lambda(k(V_{\rm cl}))$ acts as a source term.
 This form of the equation is generally difficult to solve analytically.
 In fact it is more natural, for both physical and mathematical considerations, to consider the ``improved'' identification with $V_\mathrm{cl}(t)$ replaced by $V(t)$.
 This could be regarded as including the back reactions of quantum corrections and also makes Eq.~\eqref{eq_Ein_BI_V} a solvable ``homogeneous'' differential equation.
 Second, we expect that the quantum corrections should vanish for small $k$ or large $t$ ($V \to \infty$), but the nonzero cosmological term $\Lambda_0$ in this identification does not vanish contrary to this expectation.
 The second problem is absent for $\Lambda_0 = 0$.
 So we propose our identification as

 for $\Lambda_0 = 0$.
 For $\Lambda_0 > 0$, we discuss the identification later, but it will be in terms of the volume $V$.

 Equation~\eqref{eq_Ein_BI_V} now takes the form

 where $\gamma_i$ and $\lambda_i$ are constants determined by the $\Lambda(V)$ in~\eqref{eq_GLam} with the identification~\eqref{k_iden}.
 This equation can be recast as a first-order differential equation in the following form: